Corporate Governance

 sum (Outside Director of which ) |

-*The above amount includes two Director who retired at the end of the regular General Shareholders’ Meeting on March 23, 2023.
+* The above amounts include one Director who retired at the end of the General Shareholders’ Meeting on March 26, 2024.

 Thoughts on cross-shareholdings

-The economic rationality of cross-shareholdings is verified by Board of Directors every year.
-We will examine the benefits and trading conditions of holding in comparison to the cost of capital for each individual stock, and if we determine that holding is not appropriate, we will reduce our holdings after taking into consideration the situation of the company and market trends. .
+Every year, we examine the economic rationality of cross-shareholdings in Board of Directors.
+We will examine the benefits of holding the stock compared to the cost of capital and the transaction status of each individual stock, and if we determine that the holding of the stock is not appropriate, we will proceed with the reduction of the number of stocks after taking into account the situation of the company concerned and market trends.

-Regarding the exercise of voting rights for cross-shareholdings, we will consider whether each proposal will contribute to improving the medium- to long-term corporate value of the issuing company, whether it will contribute to the common interests of shareholders, including the Company, and We will appropriately exercise each proposal after qualitatively and comprehensively considering its impact on the management and business of our group.
-In addition, if there are special circumstances at the issuing company, such as significant damage to corporate value or occurrence of serious compliance violations, or if there is a concern that the company's corporate value as a shareholder may be damaged, we may hold dialogue with the issuing company, etc. After gathering sufficient information, we will carefully judge the pros and cons.
+With regard to the exercise of voting rights for cross-shareholdings, the Company shall exercise voting rights appropriately for each proposal, taking into account qualitative and comprehensive considerations such as whether each proposal contributes to the medium- to long-term enhancement of the corporate value of the issuing company, whether it contributes to the common interests of shareholders including the Company, and the impact on the management and business of the Group.
+In addition, if there are special circumstances such as significant damage to corporate value or serious compliance violations at the issuing company, or if there is a concern that the corporate value of the Company as a shareholder will be impaired, the Company will carefully decide whether to approve or reject the proposal after gathering sufficient information through dialogue with the issuing company.

 Investment stocks held for purposes other than pure investment purposes